UnionPAC/toolkit/vue-toolkit/lib/docs/components/Modal.md

 # 🪟 Modal

-`Modal` is a headless, logic-only Vue 3 component that handles open/close logic, Escape key handling, and backdrop clicks.
-It uses Vue’s `<teleport>` to render its content into `<body>`, while giving you full control over structure and styles.
+`Modal` is a headless, logic-only Vue 3 component from `@geoffjamieson/vue-toolkit` that handles open/close logic, `Escape` key handling, and backdrop clicks.
+It uses Vue’s `<teleport>` to render content into `<body>`, while giving you full control over structure and styling.

 ---